wagtail/bakerydemo/readme.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/wagtail/bakerydemo)

 If you do not have a Heroku account, clicking the above button will walk you through the steps to generate one.
-After which, you will be presented with a screen to configure your app.
+At this point you will be presented with a screen to configure your app.
 For our purposes, we will accept all of the defaults and click `Deploy`.
 The status of the deployment will dynamically update in the browser.
 Once finished, click `View` to see the public site.